-The United Arab Emirates (UAE) has seen a slow and steady progression in its legislative approach to handling product liability, and, while its current laws are not as developed or time-tested as those in other (more litigious) jurisdictions, it has moved towards a more regulated framework.
+The United Arab Emirates (UAE) has seen a slow and steady progression in its legislative approach to handling product liability issues, which it continues to progress.

 The UAE is a civil law jurisdiction, which means that the laws and regulations are codified and courts are not bound to follow the prior decisions of superior courts.
 The majority of court judgments are not publicly available, making it very difficult to extract clear statements of principle from cases, especially as judgments are not intended to be authoritative statements of law.

-In the UAE, DLA Piper has in-depth experience in the food, pharmaceutical products, product recall and director liability areas.
+In the UAE, DLA Piper has in-depth experience in the food, pharmaceutical and consumer product markets, as well as advising on issues around product recall and the liability of directors.

 The Department of Economic Development of each emirate has created a CPD in line with the provisions of the Law, and any consumers who have a complaint will approach the CPD with their complaint, who will represent the affected party in any action against the supplier.